 2.1.
 Materials

-The experiment (Appendix 2) will be conducted online and participants will fill it out on their own device and space.
+The experiment (Appendix 2) will be conducted as an online survey and participants will fill it out on their own device and space.
 Participants will choose their desired language, and start with the questions.
-They will be randomly presented by the 24 excerpts, and asked to rate their arousal from a scale of 1-5.
-They also select an image of a visual texture (adapted from Langlois et al., 2014) which they think most represents the excerpt on a scale of 1-5.
-Texture one consists of a horizontal line in a circle.
+They will be randomly presented by the 12 excerpts, and asked to rate their arousal from a scale of 1-5.
+They also select a visual texture (adapted from Langlois et al., 2014) which they think most represents the excerpt on a scale of 1-5.
+Participants will be presented with Fig 2 which is a series of 5 visual textures ascending in visual density represented by five circles with increasing numbers of parallel horizontal lines.
+Each circle has a diameter of 2cm.
+Texture one consists of one horizontal line in a circle.
 (Fig 2) The subsequent textures incorporate a steady increase in the number of horizontal lines leading to a steady increase in visual density levels.
+Y=2X+1 represents how the density increases, where Y is the number of lines in the next texture and X is the number of lines in the previous texture.
+These visual textures are generated through digital drawing.
 The excerpt will play on a loop while the participants are filling out the questions, and once ready to move to the next excerpt, a click on the next button can take the participants to the next excerpt.

+Fig 2.
+Adapted from the stimuli by Langlois et al. (2014).

 2.1.1.
 Exclusion criteria for musical sample and participant recruitment

-We plan to recruit participants who are 18 years old and above, are brought up in Iran, Canada, and Japan respectively and their native language is Farsi, English, and Japanese, and most associate with the culture of that country.
+We plan to recruit participants who are 18 years old and above, are brought up in Iran, Canada, and Japan respectively and their native language is Farsi, English, and Japanese..
 Participants who do not pass the color and pattern recognition for reasons such as color blindness (cf. Appendix 2) before starting the experiment or those who do not complete each section will be excluded.
 There will be two attention check questions throughout to ensure accuracy of the responses.

 2.1.2.
 Independent variable